nishs9/nfl-simulation-engine/README.md

 If you would like to learn more about the implementation details of this project [click here](implementation-details.md)

+If you would like to see details on the runtime performance of the model [click here](perf-test.md)

 Below is a demo of the app running locally on my personal laptop:

 https://github.com/user-attachments/assets/3a15b24a-615d-485f-8c5e-17a39cd80280